Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 ```
 ![](img/20230527-032738.png)

-The next command is the opposit of the one above.
-Use it to all management roles for a specified role group:
+Use the following command to list all management roles for a specified role group:
 ```powershell
 $roleGroup = 'Information Protection Analysts' Write-Output (Get-RoleGroup) |